 Available Safety Information Related to the Use of COVID-19 Vaccines in Pregnancy

-Despite ACOG’s persistent advocacy for the inclusion of pregnant individuals in COVID-19 vaccine trials, none of the COVID-19 vaccines approved under EUA have been tested in pregnant individuals.
-However, studies in pregnant women have begun and post-market surveillance is underway.
+Despite ACOG's persistent advocacy for the inclusion of pregnant individuals in COVID-19 vaccine trials, none of the COVID-19 vaccines approved under EUA have been tested in pregnant individuals.
+However, studies in pregnant women have since been completed and post-market surveillance is ongoing.

 Developmental and Reproductive Toxicity Data